lofstranbjorn/NETN-FAFD/pages/01.basics/01.overview/docs.md

 The NATO Education and Training Network (NETN) Federation Architecture and FOM Design (FAFD) document is a reference document intended to provide architecture and design guidance for developing distributed simulation and training systems.

-The NETN FAFD maintained and published by NATO as an Allied Modelling and Simulation Publication (AMSP-04) and is covered by NATO STANREC 4800.
+NETN FAFD is maintained and published by NATO as an Allied Modelling and Simulation Publication (AMSP-04) and is covered by NATO STANREC 4800.
 The document and associated data files are publically available for download.

 In this tutorial the focus is the use of the NETN FAFD when designing, implementing and executing distributed federated simulations using IEEE 1516 High-Level Architecture (HLA) as the core technical interoperability standard and with the NETN FAFD Federation Object Model (FOM) Modules as the information exchange object model.